herrwalter/jqueryFunctionsFinder/README.md

 `<script src="path/to/ShowJQueryFunctions" type="text/javascript" ></script> `

 `$.ShowJQueryFunctions( [] ) // must have an array.
-Emprty, or filled with the scripts you want to exclude from the search`
+Empty, or filled with the scripts you want to exclude from the search`